CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

 ### Task 1.1: Understand the types of flows

-In this task, you will explore different flow types in Azure AI Studio
+In this task, you will explore different flow types in Azure AI Studio.

 1. In Azure AI Studio, you can start a new flow by selecting a flow type or a template from the gallery.